Review of heat and charge transport in strongly magnetized relativistic plasmas: Heat and charge transport in QGP

 Given that the typical temperatures of the QGP produced in ultrarelativistic heavy-ion collisions are on the order of several hundred megaelectronvolts, the strong coupling constant $\alpha_s$ is generally of order unity.
 To obtain numerical estimates for the transport coefficients, we consider two representative values of the coupling constant: $\alpha_s = 0.5$ and $\alpha_s = 1$.
 The corresponding results for the thermal and electrical conductivities are shown in Fig.~\ref{fig:res_QCD}.
-The plot includes many data points for a broad range of high temperatures, $30m \lesssim T \lesssim 80m$, and magnetic field strengths, $(15m)^2 \lesssim |eB| \lesssim (225m)^2$, where $m \approx 5~\mbox{MeV}$ denotes the quark mass.
+The plot includes many data points for a broad range of high temperatures, $20m \lesssim T \lesssim 80m$, and magnetic field strengths, $(15m)^2 \lesssim |eB| \lesssim (225m)^2$, where $m \approx 5~\mbox{MeV}$ denotes the quark mass.
 (Numerical data are provided in the Supplemental Material \cite{DataCond:2025}.)
 Within this parameter range, the effects of a finite quark mass are expected to be small.
 Accordingly, as in the QED case shown in Fig.~\ref{fig:res_QED}, the dimensionless transport coefficients approximately follow universal scaling behaviors as functions of the ratio $|eB|/T^2$.

 For comparison, the results in the chiral limit are indicated by open markers and interpolated with dashed lines in Fig.~\ref{fig:res_QCD}.
-As evident from the figure, the transverse transport coefficients closely match their chiral-limit counterparts, showing minimal sensitivity to the quark mass.
-In contrast, the longitudinal transport coefficients exhibit significantly larger deviations from the chiral limit.
+As evident from the figure, the transverse electrical conductivity closely matches its chiral-limit counterpart, showing minimal sensitivity to the quark mass.
+In contrast, the longitudinal transport coefficients, as well as $\kappa_{\perp}$, exhibit significantly larger deviations from the chiral limit.
 This sensitivity is primarily an artifact of the lowest Landau level quarks, whose damping rates depend moderately strongly on the quark mass.
+(As in QED, a finite resolution of the tabulated $\Gamma_n^f(k_z)$, especially at small values of $k_z$, leads to a systematic underestimate of $\sigma_{\parallel}$ and both components of the thermal conductivity.
+Nevertheless, the correct values should remain well below their counterparts in the chiral limit.)